Spacial/awesome-systools/README.md

 - [Community Sops Collection](https://github.com/ansible-collections/community.sops): Simple and flexible tool for managing secrets
 - [CentOS.org Ansible Infra playbooks](https://github.com/CentOS/ansible-infra-playbooks): Just a placeholder for the Ansible playbooks used in the CentOS Infrastructure.
 - [Infrastructure](https://github.com/rocky-linux/infrastructure): The infrastructure monorepo for The Rocky Linux Foundation
+- [AnsibleBoy](https://github.com/ron7/ansible-boy): aims to use the Ansible `facts` as data, which can then be visualized in a table format.

 ### Puppet